Amsterdam Travel Tips

 If you love art, purchasing a museum pass is highly recommended.

-The laws regarding liquor, drugs and prostitution are different than the U.S., so be prepared for a unique atmosphere.
+The laws regarding liquor, drugs, and prostitution are different in the U.S., so be prepared for a unique atmosphere.

 Pre-COVID, Amsterdam received 5.4 million tourists/year, with about 14% from America.